sshJerry/NBCares-ParaDYM-Site/README.md

 > Technologies Used
 - HTML, CSS, Javascript (JQuery), ~~Vue.js~~
 - Python (Django)
-- Databases: SQL Lite, PostGreSQL (Easily migratable for personal use)
+- Databases: SQL Lite, PostGreSQL (Easily migratable for personal use).
+Utilized object relational mapping.
 - Hosting: PythonAnywhere, AWS LightSail (Networking for Static IPs, RDS-like Database storage, Ubuntu Env for managing of interpreter, packages, and deployment of files)
 - Packages and Software Used: **[FullCalender](https://fullcalendar.io/)** - For calender functionality.
 Refer to Requirements.txt of packages used.